jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ### Results

-- From Figure 5.
-Table I, in 39-bus case, the rectangular formulation required fewer linear solves for different demand losses.
+- On Table I, in 39-bus case, the rectangular formulation required fewer linear solves for different demand losses.

-- From Figure 5.
-Table II, in 2383-bus case, there was no significant improvement for the rectangular formulation over the polar formulation, and the number of linear solves that resulted from both forms were almost identical.
+- On Table II, in 2383-bus case, there was no significant improvement for the rectangular formulation over the polar formulation, and the number of linear solves that resulted from both forms were almost identical.
-  - WHY DENSITY OF JACOBIAN???

 <figure align="center">
   <img src="https://jhyun0919.github.io/assets/img/2021-01-05-COSMIC/rect_polar_performance.png" width="600" />
-  <figcaption>Figure 5.
-Performance comparison between Rect & Polar.
-[1]</figcaption>
+  <figcaption>Table I & Table II.
+Performance comparison between Rect & Polar [1]</figcaption>
 </figure>

+<span style="color:green"> Q. WHY DO WE NEED TO KNOW ABOUT THE DENSITY OF THE JACOBIAN MATRICES??? </span>

 <br>